Hunter Sallis

-Hunter Amon Sallis (born March 26, 2003) is an American college basketball player for the Gonzaga Bulldogs of the West Coast Conference (WCC).
+Hunter Amon Sallis (born March 26, 2003) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA), on a two-way contract with the Delaware Blue Coats of the NBA G League.
+He played college basketball for the Gonzaga Bulldogs and Wake Forest Demon Deacons.

 High school career

 Sallis did not start on his middle school basketball team but earned a spot on the varsity team as a freshman at Millard North High School in Omaha, Nebraska.
 He was nicknamed "Bambi" due to his lack of coordination at the time.
 As a senior, Sallis averaged 22.2 points, 4.6 rebounds and 3.8 assists per game, leading Millard North to its first Class A state title in 2021.
 He finished with 1,819 career points, the third-most in Class A history, behind only Andre Woolridge and Erick Strickland.
 He was named to the rosters for the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit.
+Additionally, he was named the Nebraska Gatorade Player of the Year.

 Recruiting

 Sallis was rated a five-star recruit by ESPN and 247Sports, and a four-star recruit by Rivals.
 He was the first five-star basketball recruit in Nebraska history.
 On March 26, 2021, he committed to playing college basketball for Gonzaga over offers from North Carolina and Creighton.
 He became the highest-ranked recruit in program history until Chet Holmgren committed a month later.